 Human Research Ethics Committee

-Committee Composition: as per section 5.1.30 of the National Statement, the membership of the HREC includes:
+The committee composition as per section 5.1.30 of the National Statement, the membership of the HREC includes:

 (a) a chairperson, with suitable experience, whose other responsibilities will not impair the HREC’s capacity to carry out its obligations under this National Statement